gitbls/sdm/Docs/Plugins.md

 ### apps

 Use the apps plugin to install applications.
-The apps plugin can be called multiple times on a command line.
-In that case, each invocation must include the `name=` parameter.
+The apps plugin can be called multiple times on a command line or in a pluglist.
 The name can be any alphanumeric (including "-", "_", etc.) you want.

 #### Arguments

 * **apps** &mdash; Specifies the list of apps to install or @filename to provide a list of apps (one per line) to install.
 Comments are indicated by a pound sign (#) and are ignored, so you can document your app list if desired.
-If the specified file is not found, sdm will look in the sdm directory (/usr/local/sdm).
+If the specified @filename is not found, sdm will look in the sdm directory (/usr/local/sdm).
 * **name** &mdash; Specifies the name of the apps list.
-The default name is *default*, but it can only be used once per customization.
-If you want to use the apps plugin 2 or more times, all plugin instances after the first must have a name provided.
+The default name is *default*.
+The `name` argument is a convenience and is not required.
 * **remove** &mdash; Specifies the list of apps to remove ofr @filename to provide a list of apps (one per line) to remove.
 The `remove` argument is processed before the `apps` argument.
 If you try to remove an apt packge that doesn't exist it will log in /etc/sdm/apt.log and sdm will notify you at the end of the customize: '? apt reported errors; review /etc/sdm/apt.log'

 #### Examples

 * `--plugin apps:"remove=wolfram-engine|apps=emacs"` &mdash; Remove wolfram-engine, and install emacs
+* `--plugin apps:"apps=@my-apps" --plugin apps:"apps=@my-xapps"` &mdash; Install the list of apps in the file @my-apps, and the list of apps in @my-xapps
 * `--plugin apps:"apps=@my-apps|name=myapps" --plugin apps:"apps=@my-xapps|name=myxapps"` &mdash; Install the list of apps in the file @my-apps, and the list of apps in @my-xapps
 * `--plugin apps:"apps=@mycoreapps|name=core-apps"` `--plugin apps:"apps=@myaddtlapps|name=extra-apps"` &mdash; Install the list of apps from @mycoreapps and @myaddtlapps